Wining, Dining and Sight-seeing: Suggested Stops

 Los Angeles, California

-This atmospheric office building in downtown LA, full of ornate metalwork is “a marvel of Gay Nineties style and engineering…twin open-grille elevators (and) an impressive vaulted roof wih a central skylight,” according to Raymond Chandler’s Los Angeles, by Elizabeth Ward and Alain Silver.
+This atmospheric, five-storey office building in downtown LA, full of ornate metalwork, is “a marvel of Gay Nineties style and engineering…twin open-grille elevators (and) an impressive vaulted roof wih a central skylight,” according to Raymond Chandler’s Los Angeles, by Elizabeth Ward and Alain Silver.
 It’s actually described by Chandler in his novel, The High Window, although he calls it “The Belfont Building.”
 It’s got a truly amazing interior, all lights and shadows and grillwork, sorta instant noir, and a totally bland exterior.
 Chandler described its exterior as “eight stories of nothing in particular.”
-Okay, it’s only five stories, but Chandler must have been on to something — it’s since been used as a setting, usually for private eye offices, in such classic and not-so-classic hard-boiled and noir detective flicks as D.O.A., Marlowe, Chinatown and Blade Runner, and TV shows, including City of Angels, Banyon and Bosch.
+Okay, it’s only five stories, but Chandler must have been on to something — it’s since been used as a setting, usually for private eye offices, in such classic and not-so-classic hard-boiled and noir detective flicks as D.O.A., Marlowe, Chinatown and Blade Runner, and TV shows, including City of Angels, Banyon, Bosch and 77 Sunset Strip, where P.I.
+Stuart Bailey goes solo and sets up shop in that show’s sixth and final season.
 John Shannon’s private eye Jack Liffey drops by there often, and Max Allan Collins’ Nate Heller has the L.A. branch of his A-1 Detective Agency operating out of it in Angel in Black.
-It’s even been featured in comic books, such as the revival of DC’s Human Target.
+It’s even been featured in comic books, such as the revival of DC’s Human Target, and Mystery Magazine, a short-lived crime mag (1979-82) that published both fiction and non-fiction, edited by was headquarted there.
+Its editor was Stephen L. Smoke (who, under the pen name Hamilton T. Caine, wrote a couple of novels novels about LA gumshoe Ace Carpenter

 NOTE: For years it was widely believed that Double Indemnity had also been shot there, but sadly that claim has been discredited (although the film does boast Raymond Chandler in a cameo).